AKROGIS/ThemeManager/ThemeManager/Docs/Help.md

 Theme Manager is a stand-alone windows application.
 It is not an ArcGIS extension.
 It is typically launched via a shortcut on your desktop.

 To launch the application from ArcMap requires installing an ArcMap Add-In, installing Theme Manager in a well known location, and putting that location into the code for the Add-In.
-An Add-In may be available for your site (contact your GIS Specialist, or the programmer), if not an Add-In can be created using the ESRI tutorials.
+An Add-In may be available for your site (contact your GIS Specialist, or the programmer), if not an Add-In can be created using the Esri tutorials.
 Put the following code in the `OnClick()` method of the tool you create.

 ``` c#
     //Change the following path to your installation location